plandex-ai/plandex/docs/docs/quick-start.md

 plandex new
 ```

-If you're using Plandex Cloud, you'll be prompted at this point to start a trial.
+*Note: if you're using Plandex Cloud, you'll be prompted at this point to start a trial.*

 ## Load In Context